cms-outreach/ispy-webgl/README.md

 ### Some quantities like jet and photon energy aren't the same as what I expect from my analysis code.
 Why?

 The input for the display comes from the [CMSSW analyzers](https://github.com/cms-outreach/ispy-analyzers) which may be different objects, the datasets may be from different reconstructions, or energy corrections have not been applied.

+### How can I make and use some more complex geometries like [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SketchUpCMS) and in the screenshot above?

+Try the instructions found [here](https://github.com/SketchUpCMS/SketchUpCMS) to create a CMS geometry.
+Making something useful is a bit beyond the scope of this README but in SketchUp try exporting a geometry to `.obj` and `.mtl` and then load using the "Import 3D Model" button.

 ### Who do I contact for questions/comments/praise/blame?